poprjaduhhaa/Modellierungsseminar-Firestation/README.md

 ### Rules to avoid conflicts
 - Always git pull before you start working
 - Don't edit the same file as someone else at the same time
-- Write short but clear commit messages (e.g. "added shift dataset" not "changes")
+- Write short but clear commit messages (e.g. "added shift dataset" not "changes").
+- Keep comments